Salim Aliyow Ibrow

-Salim Aliyow Ibrow (Saalim Caliyoow Ibroow, سالم علييوو ايبرو) is a Somali politician.
+Salim Aliyow Ibrow (Saalim Caliyoow Ibroow, سالم علييوو ايبرو) (born in 1942) is a Somali politician.
 He briefly served as the acting prime minister of Somalia in 2007.
 From January to October 2014, Ibrow was also the Minister of Environment and Livestock.
 He was the Minister of Justice and Constitutional Affairs of Somalia.

 Career

 Early career

 Ibrow served as the interim prime minister of the Transitional Federal Government from October 29, 2007 to November 24, 2007, following the resignation of Premier Ali Mohammed Ghedi.
 Prior to his interim promotion, Ibrow served as Ghedi's deputy premier.
 His portfolio changed several times over numerous cabinet reshufflings over the years, including the ministries of Finance, Livestock, Culture and Higher Education.

 Ibrow was one of the MPs contending for the Parliamentary Speaker's position after the dismissal of ex-Speaker Sharif Hassan Sheikh Aden.
 He is also the National Commissioner for UNESCO in Somalia.

 Ibrow was replaced as prime minister by Nur Hassan Hussein on November 22, 2007, and was appointed Minister of Justice and Religious Affairs.